-Grievance Procedure: Grades
+Grievance Procedure: Grades or Dismissal from Class for Disruptive Behavior

-Bryn Athyn College recognizes that problems or disagreements over grading will occasionally arise.
+Bryn Athyn College recognizes that problems or disagreements over grading or dismissal from class for disruptive behavior will occasionally arise.
 It is usually in the best interest of both the institution and the student to resolve such problems as soon as possible at the lowest possible administrative level.
 In order that students may be assured fairness in the consideration of such problems, a process of appeal and review to higher levels of authority has been established.
 The objectives of this process are to ensure that students have the opportunity to present grievances regarding academic actions or inactions by members of the faculty, and that the college has a consistent way of resolving those grievances in a fair and just manner.